ideal-lab5/silent-threshold-encryption-poc/README.md

 This is a proof of concept of a distributed network that enables silent threshold encryption.

-## Usage

-1. start nodes
+1. start nodes as the 'workers' (x3)  and two more 'receivers' [done]
-2. generate initial hints & gossip
-3. compute aggregated key
-3. generate partial decryption
+2. RPC: call each rpc to get a 'hint' and store locally        [done]
+3. RPC: call your own rpc to preprocess keys &  save output to file [wip]
+4. CLI: encrypt a message
+5. RPC: get partial decryptions from workers
+5. CLI: decrypt a message

 ### Setup